IGToken Price Tops $0.0000 on Exchanges (IG)

-IGToken (CURRENCY:IG) traded 4.2% lower against the U.S. dollar during the one day period ending at 16:00 PM ET on July 19th.
-One IGToken coin can currently be bought for about $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
-IGToken has a total market capitalization of $14,818.87 and $5.00 worth of IGToken was traded on exchanges in the last day.
-During the last seven days, IGToken has traded 10.2% lower against the U.S. dollar.
+IGToken (CURRENCY:IG) traded 4.1% higher against the dollar during the 24-hour period ending at 16:00 PM ET on July 22nd.
+One IGToken coin can now be purchased for about $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
+In the last seven days, IGToken has traded 29.8% higher against the dollar.
+IGToken has a total market capitalization of $18,185.66 and approximately $2.00 worth of IGToken was traded on exchanges in the last day.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.